Street Song (film)

 Street Song is a 1935 British musical film directed by Bernard Vorhaus and starring John Garrick, René Ray and Wally Patch.
+It was written by Vera Allinson, Paul Gangelin and Vorhaus.

 Plot

-Pet shop owner Lucy (René Ray) befriends Tom (John Garrick), a busker who is mixed up with criminals.
+Pet shop owner Lucy befriends Tom, a busker who is mixed up with criminals.
 Lucy hopes to help him by getting him a singing job on the radio, while he tries to raise money to prevent her from being evicted, but any such hopes evaporate when Tom is arrested for robbery.
-Lucy's young brother, Billy (John Singer), comes to their aid by inadvertently prompting the real robber (Wally Patch) to confess, and Tom is freed to pursue his singing career.
+Lucy's young brother, Billy, comes to their aid by inadvertently prompting the real robber to confess, and Tom is freed to pursue his singing career.